cashshuffle/spec/CASHFUSION.md

 The Blame Pubkey is included in the payload, which helps to identify each player, while the ordering of the message itself refelects the ordering of the players.

 ## Phase 4.
-Covert Announcement of Inputs
+Covert Announcement of Signed Inputs

 Once message 3 has been received, each client should covertly announce their inputs (using TOR), and only the POOL_ID, sending 9 different instances (one for each input) of the following message: